Elering/estfeed-datahub-docs/eng/13-network-bill.md

 > [!WARNING]
 > The Datahub is not responsible for the quality of the energy amount data provided in the message.

 > [!WARNING]
-> Day and night quantities are optional also in V2 API, change will be made in Swagger soon.
+> Due to different data structures network bill sent via V1 API is only available in V2 data distribution and vice versa.

 ## Transmitting and requesting a network bill